- What Is It?

 - Risk Factors

-Morton's neuroma is a swollen, inflamed nerve in the foot.
+- Morton's neuroma is a swollen, inflamed nerve in the foot.

-sharp pain on the bottom of the foot.
+- Morton's neuroma causes a "burning" sharp pain on the bottom of the foot.

 What is Morton's neuroma?

-A neuroma is growth (benign tumor) that arises in nerve cells.
+A neuroma is a growth (benign tumor) that arises in nerve cells.
 A Morton's neuroma is a swollen, inflamed nerve located between the bones at the ball of the foot.
-The most common location of a Morton's neuroma is in either the second or the third spacing from the base of the big toe.
+The most common location of Morton's neuroma is in either the second or the third spacing from the base of the big toe.

-What causes a Morton's neuroma?
+What triggers Morton's neuroma?

 A Morton's neuroma is caused by compression of the nerve of sensation between the ends of the metatarsal bones at the base of the toes.

 What are risk factors for developing a Morton's neuroma?

 Improper footwear that excessively binds the forefoot can lead to Morton's neuroma.